rex44391/leetcode/README.md

 The only purpose of this repo is to help myself better preparing the code interview.
 But I would be more than happy, if this can do some help in your leetcode journey.

-In the future, I will add some note for this solutions, if I have time!
+In the future, I will add some notes for this solutions, if I have time!